-In this six-week workshop, learn how to make a mold of your sculpture and create a final plaster cast of it from start to finish.
+In this six-session workshop, learn how to make a mold of your sculpture and create a final plaster cast of it from start to finish.

 Mold making and casting is the art of replicating form from one medium to another.
 In this class we will explore mixing plaster, plaster waste molds (single use mold made from a clay sculpture) mold making in general, and among other concepts the meaning of undercuts, drafting, seam lines and their importance, mold registration, mold release, mold and casting reinforcement.

 Mixing plaster and working with plaster

 Learn about mold casting process including part registration, mold fabrication, and de-molding

 Learn how to cast using your mold and chip out your castings

 We will also cover some finishing techniques, including chasing parting lines from your castings